Terry Glaze: Post-Pantera

 In 1986, Glaze joined three rock musicians from Tennessee to form the band Lord Tracy, releasing one LP (Deaf Gods of Babylon) in 1989 through Uni Records.
 The band broke up in 1991 and Glaze formed another band, Blowphish, which included Mike Malinin (Goo Goo Dolls).
 When Blowphish failed to land a major record deal, Glaze moved to Prince George's County, Maryland, where he plays locally with his party band The Crayfish, and occasionally gets together with other local musicians.

 In May 2006, Glaze appeared throughout VH1's Behind the Music: Pantera.
 Notable moments include him talking about Dimebag Darrell being buried with the famous guitar of Eddie Van Halen, used around the Van Halen II era.

 In April 2010, Rex Brown invited Glaze onstage during an Arms of the Sun gig in Dallas to perform a couple of old Pantera tracks, "All Over Tonight" and "Come-On Eyes".
 It was the first time since 1986 that Glaze had played with a former Pantera bandmate.

-Glaze currently lives in Bowie, Maryland with his wife, Lori, and their two children.
+Glaze currently lives in Bowie, Maryland with his wife, NASA associate administrator Lori Glaze, and their two children.